Dimbola Museum and Galleries

-Dimbola was the home and workplace of the Victorian pioneer photographer Julia Margaret Cameron, where she lived from 1860 to 1875 on the Isle of Wight It is now a museum and galleries (Dimbola Museum & Galleries) dedicated to her life and work which also showcases contemporary exhibitions of photographers from around the world.
+Dimbola was the home and workplace of the Victorian pioneer photographer Julia Margaret Cameron, where she lived from 1860 to 1875 on the Isle of Wight It is now a museum and galleries dedicated to her life and work which also showcases contemporary exhibitions of photographers from around the world.
 The museum is run by the Julia Margaret Cameron Trust, a registered charity.